If you’ve ever suffered from acid reflux, you know how painful it can be. It feels like a raging fire is burning in your chest.

 As an added bonus, studies show that probiotics can help with the nausea, gas, burping, and indigestion that are often the chief reasons for PPI overuse. (totally not sure if it’s ok to include this line)

-Support a Healthy Gut Microbiome with Just Thrive
+Support a Healthy Gut and Optimal Digestion with Just Thrive

 A healthy gut microbiome counts on Just Thrive for daily support.